Pacific-salmon-assess/MetricsCOSEWIC/README.md

 # MetricsCOSEWIC
 R Package for calculating COSEWIC metrics.
-Initial focus is on Probability of Decline.
+Initial focus is on alternative estimates of *Percent Change* and *Probability of Decline*.

 **WARNING: This is a pre-release development version.
 Repo is public for testing package install in another repo.
 DO NOT USE YET**